Weighing stars from birth to death: mass determination methods across the HRD: Semi-empirical and analytic relations

 \subsection{Pulsational mass of Cepheids}

-Already in the late 60's and early 70's of the last century it became evident that the mass of the radially pulsating Cepheids can be determined from their pulsation properties by various methods, which are to a varying degree dependent on physical assumptions, additional measurements (such as distance, luminosity, or colour), and theoretical pulsation calculations. \citet{CoxAN:1980} summarized the methods and situation at that time.
-Here we concentrate on the most direct method \citep{christy:1968,stobie:1969,fricke:1972} using the fact that theoretical models showed that the phase shift between the two maxima in lightcurves of bump Cepheids \citep[e.g.][]{bono:2002} depends on the ratio $M/R$ (with a minor influence of metallicity), while the period of the near-adiabatic radial pulsations are proportional to the average density $M/R^3$, which allows for the simultaneous determination of mass and radius.
-Independent radius measurements, e.g.\ by interferometry, derived from spectroscopy, or by the Baade-Wesselink method can be used in addition.
+Already in the late 60s and early 70s of the last century it became evident that the mass of the radially pulsating Cepheids can be determined from their pulsation properties by various methods.
+To varying degree they are dependent on physical assumptions, additional measurements (such as distance, luminosity, or colour), and theoretical pulsation calculations. \citet{CoxAN:1980} summarized the methods and situation at that time.
+Here we concentrate on the most direct method \citep{christy:1968,stobie:1969,fricke:1972} using the fact that theoretical models showed that the phase shift between the two maxima in lightcurves of bump Cepheids \citep[e.g.,][]{bono:2002} depends on the ratio $M/R$ (with a minor influence of metallicity).
+Similarly, the periods of the near-adiabatic radial pulsations are proportional to the average density $M/R^3$.
+Together this allows for the simultaneous determination of mass and radius.

+Independent radius measurements, e.g., by interferometry, derived from spectroscopy, or by the Baade--Wesselink method can be used in addition.
 Both period and phase shift can be determined directly by observations.
-From the beginning it became evident that these so-called {\sl pulsational masses} were definitely lower than the {\sl evolutionary masses} \citep{caputo:2005}, obtained mainly from fitting evolutionary models to the luminosity of Cepheids (similar to the isochrone methods of Sect.~\ref{sec:isochrones}).
+From the beginning it became evident that these so-called \emph{pulsational masses} were definitely lower than the \emph{evolutionary masses} \citep{caputo:2005}, obtained mainly from fitting evolutionary models to the luminosity of Cepheids (similar to the isochrone methods of Sect.~\ref{sec:isochrones}).